Other Award Opportunities /

 - Oral History Project

-Project Description: The Yakima Area Arboretum celebrates its 50th Anniversary in 2017.
-Interview and transcribe the stories of seven of the Arboretum’s earliest volunteers, members and supporters to document important past events and activities to create a historical record.
+Project Description: The Yakima Area Arboretum celebrated its 50th Anniversary in 2017.
+Interview and transcribe the stories of some of the Arboretum’s earliest volunteers, members, and supporters to document important past events and activities to create a historical record.

 - Children’s Activity Book